| Australian Dressage

 Order applies is prohibited at any place where animals or animal products

-* the presence or exposure of the animals to which this Order applies is
+are exposed for sale; * the presence or exposure of the animals to which this Order applies is

 prohibited at any place where animals are exposed for exhibition, parade,